My 2 year old baby cousin, Brady, died when I was 5 years old.

 “The swell of grief around the holidays is a common reason clients enter my therapy office this time of year.
 People often seek help for the immense sorrow that starts surfacing right around Thanksgiving,” shares psychotherapist Amy Morin in Psychology Today.

-Being aware of the grief you’re dealing with can help you to begin finding ways to sit with your pain and begin to adjust to a new normal.
+Being aware of the grief you’re dealing with can help you to begin finding ways to sit with your pain and adjust to a new normal.

 “Don't push grief away.
 Some people feel like they need to move on quickly, they don't want to bring others down, or they feel like being sad would upset the person who died.
 Grief is a natural experience of tears, longing, and memories that help you process the loss, make sense of it, and eventually move on.